Portfolio update

 Problem

-Ship a full commerce platform from scratch (storefront + admin ops) without prior backend experience.
+Build a full e-commerce platform from scratch without prior backend experience.

 Research & Insights